 Kitah Hay will explore the Jewish value of Maot Hitim, providing Passover food for those who need it, as well as issues of hunger in our community.
 Kitah Hay will deliver Passover packages to elderly people in the Bronx who are homebound.

-Our Chaverim (buddies) program gives Kitah Hay the opportunities to get to know Kitah Bet students, to strengthen our community across age groups.
+Our Chaverim (buddies) program gives Kitah Hay the opportunities to get to know Kitah Bet students and to strengthen our community across age groups.
 The fall parent visit will include time for the parents of the Chaverim in grades 2 & 5 to meet.
 We gather together for whole-school holiday celebrations, as well as for grade level family programs on Shabbat and Sundays during school.